 Shingletown is a very small town located in the state of California.
 With a population of 2,442 people and just one neighborhood, Shingletown is the 638th largest community in California.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Shingletown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Shingletown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Shingletown is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Shingletown who work in healthcare suport services (19.27%), office and administrative support (13.40%), and food service (9.52%).

 Also of interest is that Shingletown has more people living here who work in computers and math than 95% of the places in the US.